Drug Testing and Alcohol Testing in Ohio

 One phone call gets you in for a test the next day or in some cases the same day.

-Ohio is a drug testing friendly state.
+Ohio is a drug-testing-friendly state.
 In Ohio when implementing a drug-free workplace program an employer can save money on worker’s compensation insurance.
-Ohio employers should take advantage of the state program for drug-free workplace which offers discounts on worker’s compensation insurance.
+Ohio employers should take advantage of the state program for a drug-free workplace which offers discounts on worker’s compensation insurance.
 There are some laws in Ohio that actually require drug testing programs or drug-free workplace programs for certain employers.

-National Drug Screening can help you with drug screening facilities in Columbus, Cincinnati, Cleveland, Akron, Dayton, Toledo, Youngstown, Canton, Findlay, Steubenville, Dublin, Sandusky, Lima, Defiance, Mentor, Athens, Chillicothe, Massillon, Westerville, Springfield, Mansfield, Cuyahoga Falls, Zanesville, Mason, Warren, Elyria, Put-in-Bay, Perrysburg, Strongsville, Xenia, Middletown, Wooster, Chagrin Falls, Westlake, Grove City, Marietta, Lakewood, Newark, Lorain, Delaware, Troy, Reynoldsburg, Hamilton, Bloomingville, Kettering, Kent, Medina, Delphos, Gahanna and Lancaster.
+National Drug Screening can help you with drug screening facilities in Columbus, Cincinnati, Cleveland, Akron, Dayton, Toledo, Youngstown, Canton, Findlay, Steubenville, Dublin, Sandusky, Lima, Defiance, Mentor, Athens, Chillicothe, Massillon, Westerville, Springfield, Mansfield, Cuyahoga Falls, Zanesville, Mason, Warren, Elyria, Put-in-Bay, Perrysburg, Strongsville, Xenia, Middletown, Wooster, Chagrin Falls, Westlake, Grove City, Marietta, Lakewood, Newark, Lorain, Delaware, Troy, Reynoldsburg, Hamilton, Bloomingville, Kettering, Kent, Medina, Delphos, Gahanna, and Lancaster.
 Drug testing centers are open in all of these cities.
-Do you need a drug test for court-ordered situation or for personal reasons?
+Do you need a drug test for court-ordered situations or for personal reasons?
+Call today – 866-843-4545 or Order Online.

 - Ohio has a workers comp drug-free safety program (DFSP) with detailed requirements and new workers comp premium discounts which range from 4% – 7%